nathaneltitane/dextop/README.md

       - Set up configurations, utilities and shell requirements
 - Dextop setup exits to force reload all changes and greet you with your freshly installed dextop setup once Termux is reopened.

-### Note:

-All setup dialogs, prompts, commands and binaries have all been made to redirect all output to the Termux's `'/var/log'` directory, keeping output messages to a minimum.

 ### Customization:

-Use and edit the 'proot-applications' script to customize your list of installed applications, libraries, frameworks, utilities and other third party package locations.
+Use and edit 'dextop' prior to starting the setup to customize your list of installed applications, libraries, frameworks, utilities and other third party package locations.
-You can fill and organize those items under the various arrays and create your own too: do not forget to append the newly made array names under the main installation array!

 ### Usage:

 To access your newly created proot you must type:

-- `'proot-session -u <username> | -a <application> | <option>'` to start your session or a specific application on session load.
+`'proot-session -u <username> | -a <application> | <option>'` to start your session, run a specific application or setup session options on load.

 ### The fun begins: